 - 13.1 The Council will ensure that all operatives working for, or on behalf of, the organisation have the relevant training required for their role.
-This policy and the procedures that support it will be subject to a range of training across The Council and will involve all relevant stakeholders.
-The training will be bespoke tailored to the individual stakeholders and refresher training will be provided as appropriate. - 13.2 Training will include team briefings for those employees who need to have a basic understanding and awareness of lift safety but who may not be actively involved in the delivery of the lift safety policy.
-This will be basic lift safety awareness training. - 13.3 On-the-job training will be provided to those employees who will be responsible for managing the programme of lift inspections, planned maintenance and repair works as part of their daily job.
-The manager(s) with lead responsibility for operational delivery will have undertaken appropriate training and have sufficient experience to meet the criteria of a 'competent person' as stated by the Health and Safety Executive (HSE). - 13.4 Regular 'tool-box talks' will be given to operatives and the Council's contractor partners will be required to do this in the form of appropriate lift safety training and evidence the same.
+The training will be tailored to the individual stakeholders and refresher training will be provided as appropriate. - 13.2 Training will include team briefings for those employees who need to have a basic understanding and awareness of lift safety but who may not be actively involved in the delivery of the lift safety policy.
+This will be basic lift safety awareness training.